CuriousLearner/blog/content/why-contribute-to-foss.rst

 It feels great to make (small) changes
 --------------------------------------

 You don't necessarily need to work on big features in a project or become a life-long contributor.
-Contribute to a project that you use on daily-basis (like `Mozilla Firefox <https://whatcanidoformozilla.org/>`_) and I promise you that it would be gratifying when you see the whole world rely on the small code changes you did.
+Contribute to a project that you use on daily basis (like `Mozilla Firefox <https://whatcanidoformozilla.org/>`_) and I promise you that it would be gratifying when you see the whole world rely on the small code changes you did.

-A small change in the documentation means, you might save someone countless hours of debugging and scratching their head on how to use a particular piece of code.
+A small change in the documentation means you might save someone countless hours of debugging and scratching their head on how to use a particular piece of code.
 Always remember, documentation bugs are not something inferior; you'll learn a lot in writing documentation, right from the tools such as Sphinx and rST to expanding your domain knowledge about the project.

 Building your reputation (& career) along the way